Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - In addition to employing a dispenser (or applicator) at every outlet, the vendor must ensure that the certified dispenser or a dispenser assistant is working at the outlet whenever it is open for business.

 - Certified dispensers can train dispenser assistants by completing a dispenser assistant training checklist for every assistant every year.
 This checklist is in the Environmental Code of Practice for Pesticides.
-Vendors must keep a copy of the checklist that has been completed for every assistant for 5 years, and make a copy of the checklist upon request of AEP.
+Vendors must keep a copy of the checklist that has been completed for every assistant for 5 years, and make a copy of the checklist upon request of the Alberta government.

 A person or company wanting to sell Schedule 1 or 2 pesticides must hold a pesticide vendor registration or a valid AWSA certificate of compliance.